March 22, 2017

 La Roche College Students Present Check to Ronald McDonald House

-PITTSBURGH, March 22, 2017 – On March 21 a group of La Roche College students donated to the Ronald McDonald House Charities of Pittsburgh.
+PITTSBURGH, March 22, 2017 – On March 21 a group of La Roche University students donated to the Ronald McDonald House Charities of Pittsburgh.

 Founder of Cuddles for Kids and sophomore Conner Hagins said, “As Director of Community Service for La Roche's Student Government Association, this was right up my alley.
 I wanted to do more to help an agency that does so much good for others.”